Don’t Miss These 9 Tourist Sights When Visiting Vienna

 Since I had no plan and no knowledge that this building even existed when I was wandering around, I stumbled upon it by accident.

-As I was walking around the centre of Vienna, I was surrounded by upmarket cafes, complete with al fresco dining complexes, and expensive designer stores.
+As I was walking around the center of Vienna, I was surrounded by upmarket cafes, complete with al fresco dining complexes, and expensive designer stores.

 I strolled around the corner of a very modern storefront, all made out of glass and shiny surfaces, and my eyes hit the base of St Stephen’s Cathedral.